kwe/discount_calculator/readme.md

 *nb: the final test randomises the scanning order as mentioned in the challenge.*

 ## Rust notes
 I took the words 'challenge' and 'modern language' literally and ended up with this my first Rust application.
-The 'checkout' functionality is developed as a testable library (in the shop folder).
+The 'checkout' functionality is developed as a [testable library](https://github.com/kwe/discount_calculator/blob/master/shop/src/lib.rs).
 With a local install of Rust one can run the library tests with...

 ```bash
 cd shop